Research and Publications Office

 INSTITUTIONAL MISSION

-We are committed to produce excellent quality graduates who are able to meet and uphold the standards of the industry in pursuit of a better Filipino family and nation.
+We are committed to produce quality graduates who are able to meet and uphold the standards of the industry in pursuit of a better Filipino family and nation.

 RESEARCH AND PUBLICATIONS OFFICE VISION